Rust FPS Calculator

 Frequently Asked Questions

 Rust is a survival game with procedurally generated open-world maps and heavy player-built structure rendering.
 To run the game your PC must reach a CPU performance score of at least 52 and a GPU score of at least 45.
 As a visually intensive title, Rust rewards hardware above the recommended threshold — particularly for ray tracing, high-resolution shadow maps, and ambient occlusion.
 At the recommended tier (CPU 65, GPU 85) expect around 70 FPS at 1080p on high settings.
 Enter your CPU and GPU in our calculator for a personalized estimate.
+Survival sandboxes often mix dense foliage, physics, and base-building, so both CPU and GPU load can spike together.

 Rust lists these minimum specifications: CPU — Intel Core i7-3770 or AMD equivalent; GPU — Nvidia GeForce GTX 1050 or AMD Radeon equivalent; RAM — 10 GB RAM; Storage — 40 GB available space; OS — Windows 10 64-bit.
 At the minimum tier, expect the game to run at low or medium presets with frame rates around 30 FPS at 1080p.
 Demanding scenes — dense environments, complex lighting, or heavy particle effects — may dip below this.
 Disabling ray tracing and lowering shadow quality deliver the highest performance recovery on minimum-spec hardware.